Mooneerams Solicitors

 I’ve been injured in an accident caused by a food delivery driver/rider – can I make an injury claim against them?

-You can make a personal injury claim if you are involved in a road accident with a food delivery driver/rider, they caused the accident and you suffered injury as a result.
+You can make a personal injury claim if you are involved in a road accident with a food delivery driver/rider, if they caused the accident and you suffered injury as a result.

 If the food delivery worker was driving a car, motorcycle or scooter then as long as the driver was insured, you will get paid out by his or her insurer in the event of your making a successful claim.